 Brooks sells the Addiction Walker in two flavors; we’ve covered the laced edition in one of our other guides.

-The second variant has an upper with dual fastening straps for ease of entry and egress.
-The rest of the shoe is the same as the laced version – the V Strap’s upper is made of leather which adds comfort and durability.
+The featured variant has an upper with dual fastening straps for the ease of entry and egress.
+The rest of the shoe is the same as the laced version – the V Strap’s upper is made of leather that adds comfort and durability.
 The interiors are made comfortable by the soft-touch lining materials and foam quilting on the heel and tongue.

 The high-volume midsole has a wide geometry for cushioned support.
 The V Walker 2 comes standard with a slip-resistant outsole that is certified to SATRA TM144:2011 standards.